Fr. 220.00

 About the author

-Xiaojie Chen is the Assistant Professor at the School of Philosophy, Wuhan University.
+Xiaojie Chen is Assistant Professor at the School of Philosophy, Wuhan University.
 He holds a PhD from Kansai University in Japan and was a visiting scholar at École des hautes études en sciences sociales (EHESS) in France.
-He mainly researches on Neo-Confucianism, Enlightenment and French Revolution.
+He mainly researches on Neo-Confucianism, Enlightenment, and French Revolution.
 He has published one monograph and two translations.

 Customer reviews